Lovatelli urn

-The Lovatelli urn is a 1st century BCE marble funerary urn from the early Roman imperial period.
-It is thought to depict Persephone, Demeter and Triptolemus, the triad of the Eleusinian mysteries, however, there are several different competing interpretations about the figures and their meaning in the literature.
+The Lovatelli urn is an early Roman imperial period or 1st century CE marble funerary urn.
+It is thought to depict Persephone, Demeter and Triptolemus, the triad of the Eleusinian Mysteries, however, there are several different competing interpretations about the figures and their meaning in the literature.

-It was found during an 1875 excavation of the columbarium of the Statilii on the Esquiline Hill near Porta Maggiore in Rome, Italy.
+It was found during an 1876 excavation of the columbarium of the Statilii on the Esquiline Hill near Porta Maggiore in Rome, Italy.
 This area contained the remains of freed slaves and servants of the family.
 The object is named after Ersilia Caetani Lovatelli, an Italian art historian and archaeologist who first published a description of it in 1896.
 It is held in the collection of the National Roman Museum.

 Background

-The urn was discovered during the excavation of the columbarium of the Statilii family by Italian archaeologists Edoardo Brizio and Rodolfo Lanciani from 1875 to 1877.
+The urn was discovered in 1876 during the excavation of the columbarium of the Statilii family by Italian archaeologists Edoardo Brizio and Rodolfo Lanciani from 1875 to 1877.
 They discovered three chamber tombs referred to as N, O, and P.